litzinger/reel-docs/03.beta/docs.md

 ## Features still to be implemented

 - Search for video by URL or ID
+- Upgrading from Wyvern Video in ExpressionEngine 2
 - Matrix support
 - Bloqs support
 - Low Variables support